 - Arrive Verona Porta Nuova railway station

 - Suggested departure: Feel free to be leisurely with your time and catch a train around 9-10am to noon from Milan to arrive in Verona before noon in time for lunch.
-Some hotel check-in’s can start at 2pm or at least hold your luggage for you should you arrive early.
+If your Verona city center hotel won’t allow check-in until the afternoon, they should be able to at least hold your luggage on your early arrival.

 Verona is a lovely little city with a medieval old town built along the Adige River.
 Verona is famous for being the setting of Shakespeare’s “Romeo and Juliet”, where you can see a balcony at “Juliet’s House”, the Verona Arena, Piazza delle Erbe, and the Torre dei Lamberti, which offers sweeping views of the red-tiled roof city.
-Don’t forget grappa tasting!
+Don’t forget grappa tasting and wine tasting.